-Over the last few years, news headlines appear rife with announcements of ransomware attacks.
+Over the last few years, news headlines have been rife with announcements of ransomware attacks.
 While not new, ransomware has become the dark specter hovering over security teams as the rise of Ransomware-as-a-Service (RaaS) makes deploying attacks easier.
-In addition, cybercriminals launching these attacks no longer simply encrypt data, now they engage in double-extortion attacks where they steal sensitive information and hold it hostage.
+In addition, cybercriminals launching these attacks no longer simply encrypt data; they now engage in double-extortion attacks where they steal sensitive information and hold it hostage.

-According to The State of Ransomware Report 2022, of the 5,600 IT professionals interviewed:
+According to the 5,600 IT professionals interviewed in The State of Ransomware Report 2022:

 - 90% replied that a ransomware attack impacted their ability to operate

 - 86% replied that a ransomware attack caused loss of business/revenue

 - 72% replied that they put faith in approaches that don’t prevent an attack

 With the increased number and severity of ransomware attacks, companies should put processes in place for how to respond in the event of a successful ransomware attack.